Are these the strangest gig locations ever?

 As the Red Hot Chili Peppers announce a gig at The Great Pyramids of Egypt, Radio X looks back at the strangest gig locations of all time.

-This week saw Red Hot Chili Peppers announce they will play a gig at The Great Pyramids in Egypt this year.
+2019 has seen Red Hot Chili Peppers announce they will play a gig at The Great Pyramids in Egypt.

 But the Californication rockers aren't the first band to play a gig in a strange or exotic place.